Apuselmo/course-name/documents/publish-your-docs/hope-as-a-compass.md

 <!--s-->

 **Seeing with God's Eyes:** Hope allows the catechist to see each learner not just as they are now, but as a person called to eternal life and capable of transformation by grace.
-This fosters respect, love, and patience.
+This fosters **respect, love, and patience**.

 <!--s-->